alleyinteractive/mantle/README.md

   --no-interaction
 ```

-Alternatively, you can use the `Mantle Installer` package and install Mantle and WordPress automatically:
+Alternatively, you can use the Mantle Installer package and install Mantle (and
+WordPress optionally) automatically:

 ```bash
 mantle new my-site